 Office of Student Activities & Leadership

 - Student Success & Engagement

 Acquanetta Parrott, M.Ed

 The Office for Student Activities and Leadership complements students’ academic experiences by providing experiences and resources that engage students in creating a campus culture through social, cultural, intellectual, spiritual, athletic, recreational, artistic, political and service opportunities.
-Our staff is committed to delivering quality advising, resources materials, leadership development opportunities, and administrative support to impact students’ growth and development and success of each student at Edward Waters University.
+Our staff is committed to delivering quality advising, resources materials, leadership development opportunities, and administrative support to impact students’ growth and development and success of each student at Edward Waters College.

 Hours of Operation